kitengeso/openmalaria.snippets/README.md

 ## Contributions ##

 Contributions of new publishable and documented snippets are welcomed.
-If you can edit this wiki you should also be able to amend this library yourself, by cloning the git repository with this link: [git://github.com:SwissTPH/openmalaria.snippets](git://github.com:SwissTPH/openmalaria.snippets); alternatively contact the OpenMalaria developer.
+If you can edit this wiki you should also be able to amend this library yourself, by cloning the git repository with this git-specific link: `git://github.com:SwissTPH/openmalaria.snippets`; alternatively contact the OpenMalaria developer.

 Snippets should be placed under the folder for the appropriate version in a sensible location (it may be necessary to rearrange other snippets; there is currently no defined organisation beyond versions).
 New snippets should also be updated to the latest version (by notifying someone able to do this if necessary).